-- 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 The seeding and placing approaches for Classification to Tier (Junior) and Pool to League (Senior) Competitions in these scenarios shall be as follows:
+- 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 The seeding and placing approaches for Classification / Pool to Tier and Classification / Pool to League Competitions in these scenarios shall be as follows:

-a) Barred / Withdrawn Teams or Participants
+a) Barred / Withdrawn Teams

-If any team or participant discontinues participation in the competition during Classification / Pool Round, they will be placed last in the group.
+If any team discontinues participation in the competition during Classification / Pool Round, they will be placed last in the group.
 The team will be treated as a "ghost" entry in the next lower Tier / League and placed last there.